 Starring: Bal, Chris Nicola, D, Fruszina Pelik, Saul Sterner, Sima Dodyk

 Directed By: Janet Tobias

 Consider this a hybrid documentary.
-When a spelunker discovers artifacts deep within a Ukranian cave system, he learns they were left by Jewish families escaping from almost certain death during WWII.
+When a spelunker discovers artifacts deep within a Ukranian cave system, he learns they were left by Jewish best online casino families escaping from almost certain death during WWII.
 Asking local people about the cave-dwellers sets him on a historical mystery tour that eventually leads to survivors from those depths.
 The filmmakers have cast actors to portray some of the incidents which occurred underground 70 years ago, and then intercut these scenes with the spelunker’s quest for answers.
 Unfortunately, the result is clunky, and sometimes jarring as we rapidly shift from the past to today.
 Even so, the story of survival is a powerful tale—just not told in the best way.

 2 piece of a powerful story that needed more finesse in the telling toast